15 On the road and off it.

 ‘It make me feel strong’ he said, swelling out his chest, straightening his back, breathing deeply.‘ It lift me up and clean me inside.
 It stop me getting hungry.’

-‘Don’t let the world get you down,”I said to him as we parted company.’Keep on truckin’.’
+‘Don’t let the world get you down, ”I said to him as we parted company.
+‘Keep on truckin’.’

 Years later I would wonder if Souvanna had somehow become the inspiration for ‘My Name Is Sue’ sung by the Man In Black.
 He sure had the gravel in his guts and the spit in his eye.
 These could have only built up in the following years as Laos continued to become the most bombed country in history, covered almost layer upon layer upon layer of bombs.
-The clandestine sideshow to the better known one raging next door.
+There’s still a threat from unexploded ordnance and landmines.

 Vientiane had something of a frontier town feel to it.
 Marijuana, used by the Lao for flavouring certain soups, could be bought in the markets.
 So too was the soup.
 Opium, a traditional medicine, could be smoked in dens across the city.
 In need of changing money, bank officials informed me I could swing a better deal changing my money on the black market.
 I thumbed my way towards the panhandle, perched on top of overloaded trucks, legs dangling over the side, or crouched in the back I scored lifts with Laotian military whose sandals,flip flops and rag-tag uniforms made them look like poorly fitted out boy scouts.